Hamed-Gharghi/Python/HelloWorld/README.md

      ```sh
      python3 HelloWorld.py
      ```
-   - Ensure that Python 3 is installed and accessible from your PATH.
+   - Ensure Python 3 is installed and accessible from your PATH.

 ### Using PyCharm 🧑‍💻